M0LTE/pi-transceiver/software/system/README.md

 1. Insert the micro SD card
 1. Power up the Pi
 1. Wait until you see a login prompt
 1. Connect to the Pi using your favourite SSH client.
 PuTTY is fine on Windows.
 Log in using the username and password you set earlier.
+The default username is "pi"
 1. Issue the command `sudo apt update; sudo apt full-upgrade -y` and wait until completion

 ### Install GNU Radio and LimeSDR components